livecomsjournal/livecomsjournal.github.io/_about_livecoms/04_donations.md

 permalink: /about/donations
 ---

+### Donations to LiveCoMS

   We very much appreciate financial donations to LiveCoMS!
-Donations are made to the University of Colorado Boulder, the official publisher of the journal, to a fund exclusively for the use of LiveCoMS and controlled by the managing editors.
-Follow the link below to donate:
+Donations are made to the CU Foundation of University of Colorado Boulder, the official publisher of the journal, to a fund exclusively for use of LiveCoMS and controlled by the managing editors.
+The CU Foundation is a 501(c)(3) charitable organization, and donations are thus usually tax-deductible.

+Follow the link felow to donate:

   <p><a href="https://giving.cu.edu/fund/living-journal-computational-molecular-science-support-fund" class="btn ">Donate Now to LiveCoMS!</a></p>